Certifying quantumness beyond steering and nonlocality and its implications on quantum information processing: Certifying superunsteerability

+Let us now consider certification of randomness on Bob's side in the scenario depicted in Fig. \ref{Fig:SDI}.
+This scenario for randomness certification is similar to the random certification in a one-sided device-independent way analysed in Ref. \cite{LTB+14} with the following difference.
+In our context, we only assume the dimension on Bob's side, whereas in the context of Ref. \cite{LTB+14}, both the dimension and measurements are trusted on the side where randomness is certified.
+Note that a nonzero value of $W$ given by Eq. (\ref{Wit}) implies randomness certification in the SDI scenario depicted in Fig. \ref{Fig:PMNoSR}.
+Therefore, any set of conditional probability distributions observed on Bob's side $\{p(b|a;x,y)\}$ in the scenario depicted in Fig. \ref{Fig:SDI} has intrinsic randomness if it gives rise to $Q>0$.

 To quantify the amount of randomness generated in our SDI scenario \ref{Fig:SDI}, let us define the average guessing probability of the events $\{x_0,x_1,y,b\}$ as ${p}^{g}:=\frac{1}{4}\sum _{x_0,x_1,y,\mu }{r}_{\mu }\mathop{{\rm{\max }}}\limits_{b}p(b|x_1;x_0,y,\mu )$.
 Then the randomness rate in our protocol can be quantified by the min-entropy of ${p}^{g}$.
-By adopting the procedure given in Ref. \cite{FZW+17} which has been used to provide a tighter upper bound on the guessing probability, one can derive the following upper bound on the guessing probability in our SDI scenario too: \be

-\ee Thus, the min-entropy has a lower bound as $H_{\min}=-\log_2p_g=-\log_2f (Q) $ which implies that $H_{\min}$ is a monotonic function of the quantity $Q$ which quantifies the quantumness of the spatial correlations in our SDI scenario depicted in Fig. \ref{Fig:SDI}.
+By adopting the procedure given in Ref. \cite{FZW+17} which has been used to provide a tighter upper bound on the guessing probability, one can derive the following upper bound on the guessing probability in our SDI scenario too: \be \ee Thus, the min-entropy has a lower bound as $H_{\min}=-\log_2p_g=-\log_2f (Q) $ which implies that $H_{\min}$ is a monotonic function of the quantity $Q$ which quantifies the quantumness of the spatial correlations in our SDI scenario depicted in Fig. \ref{Fig:SDI}.
 In the following, we identify what kind of quantum correlation can act as a resource for randomness certification in our SDI scenario.